N-Dimensional Space

 $x= \pm \sqrt{ \frac{2}{3} } $

-This post is a chapter in the book Justin Math: Linear Algebra.
+This post is part of the book Justin Math: Linear Algebra.
 Suggested citation: Skycak, J. (2019).
 N-Dimensional Space.
-Justin Math: Linear Algebra. https://justinmath.com/n-dimensional-space/
+In Justin Math: Linear Algebra. https://justinmath.com/n-dimensional-space/